exasol/advanced-analytics-framework/doc/design.md

 - The first part needs to be a Lua Script which is responsible for running SQL queries.
 - The second part runs the python user code and is responsible for generating the SQL queries

-Because the Python UDF cannot return values to the calling Lua Script, before their query ends, we have to call for each iteration the UDF again.
+Because Python UDF cannot be kept running and used as server, we have to call for each iteration the UDF again.
 - This means the UDF has to store and load its state each time it is getting called.
 - Furthermore, the interface to the user code needs to be suitable for this form of execution.
 - The user code can't wait actively for the result of a query.
 The framework will execute it while the UDF is not running anymore.